portsoc/hangman-in-branches/README.md

 So we have not included `node_modules` in the repository.

 Inside `package.json` we have added a "start" script and added the attribute "type" set to "module".
-This enables ES6 modules and we can use the import syntax (for more info check out [this documentation page](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)).
+This lets us use import statements (for more info check out [this documentation page](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)).
 Now by running `npm start` in the shell, we can see our site being served on port 8080 (http://localhost:8080).

+### Fix issue with non-alphabetical symbols

+We start by using a regular expression to pick all the alphabetical characters in the word, replacing them with '\_'.
+For more information read our comments in `startNewGame`.

+Multiple spaces in HTML are rendered as a single space in the browser.
+There are simple ways around it (e.g., using '\&nbsp;') but we have decided to place each letter in a span element.
+This decision will later allow us to treat letters individually (e.g., styling them differently).
+The newly created function `redrawWord` takes care of this job.

 To see the new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/4...5?diff=split) showing the difference between branches 4 and 5.